leondavi/NErlNet/README.md

 </p>

 Distributed Machine Learning Platform.
-The communication is based on Erlang VM.
+The communication is based on Cowboy http web server and Erlang VM. .
-Neural Network implementation is based on cppSANN library.
+Neural Network implementation is based on cppSANN library (will be replaced by opennn).

 Youtube link:https://youtu.be/wSG8nbs1GQY
 https://www.youtube.com/watch?v=Y9xT4foxwpY&feature=youtu.be